jensen8786/Flaring-black-smoke-detection/README.md

 From the plot, we observed only 1 image predicted incorrectly, this is perhaps due to the hazy greyish background which makes our model suggest the presence of black smoke.

 ![Alt text](test_images.png?raw=true "Prediction on test images")

+This is part of the project for IND5002 Digital-Physical Integration (NUS MSc.
+Industry 4.0).